 This comes from two main habits online customers have: they like to share experiences they love and to be the first to bring novelty to their circles of influence.
 Everyone wants to be cool and hip.

 When businesses associate these experiences with their brands, they start seeing people willing to produce content related to it.
-It’s an organic way of getting in their lives while promoting a product or service.
+It’s an organic way of getting into their lives while promoting a product or service.

 User-generated content is an ever-growing strategy mainly because it gives us more tools to produce and share what we want.